luxfi/evm/contracts/README.md

 Lux is an open-source platform for launching decentralized applications and enterprise blockchain deployments in one interoperable, highly scalable ecosystem.
 Lux gives you complete control on both the network and application layers&mdash;helping you build anything you can imagine.

 The Lux Network is composed of many subnets and chains.
 Chains in subnets run with customizable virtual machines.
-One of these virtual machines is Subnet EVM.
-The Subnet EVM's API is almost identical to an Ethereum node's API.
-Subnet EVM brings its own features like minting native tokens via contracts, restrincting contract deployer etc. These features are presented with `Stateful Precompile Contracts`.
+One of these virtual machines is Lux EVM.
+The Lux EVM's API is almost identical to an Ethereum node's API.
+Lux EVM brings its own features like minting native tokens via contracts, restrincting contract deployer etc. These features are presented with `Stateful Precompile Contracts`.
 These contracts are precompiled and deployed when they're activated.

-The goal of this guide is to lay out best practices regarding writing, testing and deployment of smart contracts to Lux's Subnet EVM.
+The goal of this guide is to lay out best practices regarding writing, testing and deployment of smart contracts to Lux's Lux EVM.
 We'll be building smart contracts with development environment [Hardhat](https://hardhat.org).

 ## Prerequisites